pliniker/mo-gc/doc/Project-RFC.md

 Here, learning from [Bacon2003][1], decrement adjustments should be buffered by an amount of time sufficient to clear all increment adjustments that occurred prior to those decrements.
-An appropriate amount of time might be provided by scanning the application threads' buffers one further iteration before applying the buffered decrements.
+An appropriate amount of time might be provided by scanning the mutator threads' buffers one further iteration before applying the buffered decrements.

 Increment adjustments can be applied immediately, always.